 It also offered the People Also Ask and related search section.

-If you sign up for an account, you can further customize your apps which are the sources of information.
+If you sign up for an account, you can further customize your apps, which are the sources of information.

 You can perform a location-based search and filter by hour, week, month, and year.

-11. Qwant
+13. Qwant

 This search engine does not use cookies on its website; therefore, no information about you or your device is stored.
+It emphasizes user privacy over its data collection and does not track search history.

-• Adapt the Qwant website to remember device preferences such as language, themes, and search location.
+Adapt the Qwant website to remember device preferences such as language, themes, and search location.

-• Save your search preferences for the next session.
+Save your search preferences for the next session.

-• Stored information about form filling, search filters, settings, trend activation on the home, etc.
+Stored information about form filling, search filters, settings, trend activation on the home, etc.

 Bing and the Qwant search engine crawler power its search results.

-The best Google alternative search engines are Yahoo, Bing, and Yandex.
+The best Google alternatives are Yahoo, Bing, and Yandex.
 Bing is more suitable if you are in the English market.
-And it is the second most used search engine globally.
+It is the second-most-used search engine globally.
 If you want to download music, movies, and torrents, then 1DM Browser is a powerful alternative to Google.

 It allows users to easily search for media on the web while also providing features such as advanced filtering, fast downloads, and automated download scheduling.

 Is There a Better Search Engine Than Google?

-But if data privacy is important to you, search engines like Swisscows, DuckDuckGo, and Brave are the best search engines for privacy.
+Many search engines besides Google can be used for Search.
+If privacy doesn’t bother you, Google is the best search engine.
+But if data privacy is important to you, search engines like Swisscows, DuckDuckGo, and Brave are the best options.

 Does Google own DuckDuckGo?

-So, it makes sense to think that Google’s dominance in search is not a coincidence.
+So, it makes sense to think that Google’s dominance in Search is not a coincidence.

 If alternative search engines will protect your online data and give you the quality of search results you’d want, try some of the unbiased and privacy-focused search engines on the list.

-1. Crazy how many search engines there are!
+Crazy how many search engines there are!

 I always use bing if google doesn’t give me the results I’m after or is supressing their results (happens a lot!)

-1. Hi, Lewis,
+Hi, Lewis,

 There are lots of options out there besides Google.
 Bing is my second choice, but recently, I’m starting to use Brave search more often.
 Thanks for your comment.

-2. I love using Brave, you get crypto rewards for using it as well.
+I love using Brave, you get crypto rewards for using it as well.
 I didn’t know there were so many different search engines.
 I wonder if one will one day take over Google?
 Thanks for sharing.

-1. Hi Lisa,
+Hi Lisa,

 Brave is now my second favorite to Google.
 I love the simplicity and non-personalized search result.
 And you could also search on Google through Brave, that’s one thing I love about the search engine.
 Making it easy to search on Google in ghost mode.